 This Honey Lemonade recipe is a much healthier version of this summertime favorite with only 2 real food ingredients and a few minutes of hands on time.
+This lemonade recipe with honey is refreshing, quick, and easy.
+Plus, I'll show you how to make lemonade with bottled lemon juice so it takes even less time to whip up a pitcher of homemade lemonade.

 Is there anything more refreshing than fresh lemonade on hot summer days?
+Not only will your whole family love this honey lemonade recipe, but all neighborhood kids will flock to your house for it.

 Jump to:

-❤Why you'll love this Honey Lemonade
+Why you'll love this Honey Lemonade

-- Super easy to make.
-It's a great recipe that little ones can make.
+- Super easy to make - It's a great recipe that little ones can make.
 In fact, it was one of the first things that my youngest son started making in the kitchen.
 Great for little kitchen helpers and they'll feel so proud!

 - Lemons: approximately 6-8 fresh lemons is needed to make 1 ¼ cups of lemon juice.
-You may also use store bought pure lemon juice. (see FAQs on what type of lemons are best).
+You may also use store bought pure lemon juice.

-- Raw honey: a mild honey like wildflower honey is a good choice as is clover honey.
+- Raw honey: a mild honey like wildflower honey is a good choice, as is clover honey.
 Orange blossom honey works great too.
 Local honey is ideal as it may help with seasonal allergies and supports your local farmers.

 - Water: you'll need approximately 2 quarts of filtered water - with 2 cups being slightly warm to dissolve honey.

-The amount of lemon juice and honey is totally dependent on taste preferences.
-The amounts listed in the recipe will yield moderate tart-sweet lemonade.
+See the recipe card for exact quantities.
+The best part about this delicious recipe is that you can totally adjust the sweet honey and tart lemon to suit your taste preferences.
+The amounts listed in the recipe will yield moderate sweet-tart lemonade.
 Adjust as desired.

-📖Substitutions and Variations
+Substitutions and Variations

 - Green Tea Lemonade - consider adding chilled green tea in lieu of water to make a refreshing green tea lemonade.

 The complete printable recipe is below in the recipe card for your convenience.
+Follow these simple step-by-step instructions for the best results.

 Step 1.
 Squeeze lemons